BurnOutTrader/fund-forge/ff_data_server/src/rithmic_api/RITHMIC_SETUP.md

 ## Historical Data
 Rithmic Historical data is capped at around 20 Gb per week.
+(You can circumvent this by using multiple rithmic systems, prop firm accounts are a cheap way to speed up the initial data acquisition, for each prop firm you can download an additional 20gb per week)

 To download historical data you need to add the symbols to the download list for the specified brokerage.
 The download list can be found in ff_data-server/data/credentials/{Brokerage}_credentials/download_list.toml (see folder structure above).